sparksammy/SparksammyCOC/COC.md

 * No murderers and sexual predators that haven't done jail time yet are allowed here.
 Move on to another project.
 * Samuel (Sparksammy) Lord can do whatever he wants.
   * This is just so that the owner (Samuel Lord) never gets kicked or banned from his own project[s].
+* The owner can do what they want, too.
+(If the owner is Sparksammy, then see above.)
 * "The only way to do great work is to love what you do." --Steve Jobs

 ## About real names.